The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 Mortgages are often used in construction (see 2.3 Effecting Lawful and Proper Transfer of Title).

-Ownership rights relating to real property are entered into the Administration Registry and the Mortgage Registry, which prevents a third party purchasing the same piece of property in good faith.
+Ownership rights relating to real property are entered into the Administration Registry and the Mortgage Registry, which prevents a third party from purchasing the same piece of property in good faith.

-The significance of transfer taxes on real estate assets (7% to 10%, depending on the location and nature of the property) led to the vast majority of large real estate transactions assuming the format of share deals.
+The significant transfer taxes on real estate assets (7% to 10%, depending on the location and nature of the property) led to the vast majority of large real estate transactions assuming the format of share deals.
 Since the registered owner of the property remains unchanged, no transfer taxes are due.
-Besides, the underlying capital gains on the property itself will not be realised and thus will not be taxed.
+In addition, the underlying capital gains on the property itself will not be realised and thus will not be taxed.
 The latent tax burden is transferred to the new shareholder and will only be realised when the property is sold in an asset deal.
 Therefore, the selling price is frequently discounted by a provision for latent capital gains.